Moving from reactive ordering to planned replenishment

 W

-Remote maintenance environment with underground and surface workshops
+4 terminals deployed across underground and surface workshops

 LYIT terminal set up in storeroom for parts tracking and inventory management